chandermani/vcap/README.md

 Copyright (c) 2009-2011 VMware, Inc.

-What is Cloud Foundry?
+What is Iron Foundry?
 ----------------------

-Cloud Foundry is an open platform-as-a-service (PaaS).
+Iron Foundry is an open platform-as-a-service (PaaS).
 The system supports multiple frameworks, multiple application infrastructure services and deployment to multiple clouds.

 License
 -------

-Cloud Foundry uses the Apache 2 license.
+Iron Foundry uses the Apache 2 license.
 See LICENSE for details.

 Installation Notes
 ------------------

-Cloud Foundry is made up of a number of system components (cloud controller, health manager, dea, router, etc.).
+Iron Foundry is made up of a number of system components (cloud controller, health manager, dea, router, etc.).
 These components can run co-located in a single vm/single os or can be spread across several machines/vm's.